- March 5, 2025

 "Nebulock is a bullet-hell game featuring intense battles against diverse bosses made of blocks.
 Upgrade your spaceship with resources gained from defeated enemies, or grind previous levels for extra power.
 With twin-stick shooter controls, 30 levels, 80+ upgrades, and three difficulty modes, Nebulock offers a challenging and rewarding experience for players."

-- Fun and engaging gameplay with a good balance of challenge and progression.
+- Fun and engaging gameplay with a good balance of challenge and incremental upgrades.

-- Great value for the price, providing a satisfying 2-3 hours of gameplay.
+- Great value for the price, providing around 2-3 hours of entertainment.

 - Difficulty spikes can be frustrating, with some bosses being significantly harder than others.

-- The game can feel short and lacks content, leaving players wanting more after completion.
+- The game is quite short, leaving players wanting more content and replayability.

 “Bosses have unique mechanics and multiple projectiles that force you to use your perspective sight to the maximum level.”